-Plan Your Trip to Mackinac Island
+Plan Your Trip to Mackinac Island by Private Jet

 If urgent, call us 24x7 at (888) 593-9066

-Private Jet Charter Flights to/from Mackinac Island
+Mackinac Island Private Jet Charter Flights

 A perfect place to escape and unwind, Mackinac Island is a unique Michigan destination due the fact that no cars are allowed on the island.
 Instead walk, bike or hail a horse–drawn carriage to explore the island’s eight-mile loop.
 Take in the charming Victorian village, where you can shop for curios and sample some the island’s famous fudge.
-Visit Fort Mackinac, built during the American Revolution, or just relax by the shores of Lake Huron.Read more about private jet charter flights in Mackinac Island
+Visit Fort Mackinac, built during the American Revolution, or just relax by the shores of Lake Huron.Read more about our private jet charter flights in Mackinac Island.

 Renowned as the “Jewel of the Great Lakes,” Mackinac Island is located in between Michigan’s Upper and Lower peninsulas, and has everything you need to enjoy a relaxing getaway.
 Traveling to Mackinac Island is like traveling back in time.
 Completely surrounded by Lake Huron, the island is accessible only by ferry or turbo-prop plane.
 It features a narrow, eight-mile loop that is the only U.S. state highway where automobiles are not allowed.
 Named as one of the “10 Great Places to Get Your Feet Back on the Ground,” by USA Today, cars have been banned on the island since 1898, although some emergency vehicles are allowed.
 Instead, the island’s 500 or so residents and many visitors get around by walking, biking, or enjoying a leisurely horse and buggy ride.
 While the ferry shuts down in winter when the lake freezes, visitors can still visit in the snowy months by air and enjoy activities such as snowshoeing, cross country skiing, and fat tire biking.